What are Tim Tebow laws and where do they apply?

 Specific requirements vary by state, but most access laws layer the following:

-- District residency — your family lives in the boundary of the school district whose team your child wants to join.
+- District residency: your family lives within the boundary of the school district whose team your child wants to join.

-- Age and grade equivalence — typically ages 14–19, with a grade level matching the typical age (e.g., a 16-year-old playing as a junior).
+- Age and grade equivalence: usually ages 14 to 19, with a grade level matching the typical age (e.g., a 16-year-old playing as a junior).

-- Academic standards comparable to enrolled students — often a passing grade or minimum GPA threshold demonstrated by parent records, a recent standardized test, or a periodic academic review form.
+- Academic standards comparable to enrolled students: often a passing grade or minimum GPA, shown by parent records, a recent standardized test, or a periodic academic review form.

 - Same physical exam, immunization records, and concussion protocols as enrolled students.